 You can fetch one of two targets:

-Either way, the fetch can take more than a half hour on the fastest connections, and many hours on a slow connection.
+The fetch can take > 30 min on the fastest connections, and many hours on a slow connection.

 If you're on Linux:

 If you're on Mac, you need Xcode 5+ to build.
 (See MacBuildInstructions for more info).

 If you're on Windows, you need Visual Studio 2013 in order to build (see Build Instructions (Windows) for more info; for Googlers, runhooks will install it automatically).

 Finally, runhooks to run any post-sync scripts